 - Course you are or will be registered in for academic credit

-- At least three learning objectives of your experience (these should be developed and approved with your faculty advisor)
+- At least three learning objectives of your experience (these should be developed and approved with your faculty)

-Once you submit steps one and two of the Request an Experience form, you must monitor your request on Handshake to ensure all approvals go through.
-Be sure to set up email alerts and check frequently until your internship has been fully approved.
-Handshake will notify you if your faculty advisor or non-UNH internship site supervisor request changes or do not approve your internship.
+Once you submit your experience to GradLeaders and register for the appropriate course, you must monitor your submission to ensure all approvals go through.
+Be sure to set up email alerts and check frequently until your experience has been fully approved.
 A typical internship approval should take no longer than two weeks to be completed.
-Contact your faculty advisor directly for questions about your academic responsibilities for the internship.
+Contact your faculty directly for questions about your academic responsibilities for the internship.

 Questions?

-Make an appointment on Handshake for an internship or career planning advising session
+Make an appointment on Handshake for a work-based learning experience or career planning advising session